dsgiitr/kge-clip/README.md

 ### Directory Structure

-- 📊 **/1.
-Traditional Vector Embeddings**:
+1. 📊 **Traditional Vector Embeddings**:
-  Contains implementations and results related to traditional text and image embeddings using models like Word2Vec and CLIP.
-Useful for understanding baseline performance in comparison to Knowledge Graph Embeddings.
+Traditional text and image embeddings using models like Word2Vec and CLIP.

-- 🧠 **/2.
-Knowledge Graphs**:
+2. 🧠 **Knowledge Graphs**:
-  Contains code and resources for generating and working with Knowledge Graphs.
-Includes extracted triplets and graph-based representations for both text and image data.
+Code and resources for generating Knowledge Graphs and extracting triplets.

-- 🔗 **/3.
-KG_Embeddings**:
+3. 🔗 **KG_Embeddings**:
-  Focuses on training and evaluating Knowledge Graph Embeddings (KGE) using the PyKeen library.
-This includes configurations for different models (like TransE), loss functions, and dimensionality reduction techniques like PCA, UMAP, and t-SNE.
+Training Knowledge Graph Embeddings (KGE) with PyKeen and dimensionality reduction techniques.

-- 🚀 **/4.
-Deployment_dev**:
+4. 🚀 **Deployment_dev**:
-  Code related to deployment and testing of models in a development environment.
-Contains scripts and configurations to set up and deploy embedding models in a production or testing environment.
+Scripts for deploying and testing embedding models in development environments.

-- 🔍 **/6.
-FAISS_embeddings**:
+5. 🔍 **FAISS_embeddings**:
-  Includes FAISS-based nearest neighbor search for efficiently comparing and retrieving embeddings.
-FAISS is used here to index and search embeddings for large-scale similarity comparisons between text and image data.
+FAISS-based search for efficient embedding retrieval and comparisons.

 ### Additional Directories